jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-01-23

+It's a cold day, and I'm thinking about doing something.
+Why not dust off the old dashboard project.
+As much as I'd like to start fresh (yet again), I'll resurrect what is here.
+Luckily, I found this branch I had been working on.
+It looks like I must have lost interest after I screwed up the wind direction arrow.
+I'll try to fix that first...

+- Fix wind direction indicator

 ### 2020-04-29

 Ok, I've been goofing around with this on and off for a couple days now, time to get it wrapped up (for now) so I can move on to bigger and better things.